nerdscarf/BANG-Text-Script/README.md

 ## Notes
-This does not take into account your inital investment or options.
+This is not investment advice.
+Do you own due diligence and research.
+This script does not take into account your initial investment or options.

 ## Making it work
 * Create a free Twilio account to obtain your account sid, authentication token and phone number.
 Replace `[TWILIO_ACCOUNT_SID]`, `[TWILIO_AUTH_TOKEN]`, and `[YOUR TWILIO NUMBER]` with the corresponding information.